-BBC Earth is the BBC’s natural history brand.
-It seeks to inspire audiences by sharing the incredible wonders of our universe.
+A fully personalised and interactive website for the BBC’s natural history brand, which seeks to inspire audiences with the incredible wonders of our universe.

-They wanted a fully personalised and interactive website.
-And they wanted it to provide users with a never-before-seen look at their body, from what it’s made of to what it’s produced, and how you can count it all.
+BBC Earth wanted it to give users a never-before-seen look at their body, from what it’s made of to what it’s produced, and how you can count it all.

 Our bodies are truly extraordinary.
 And with the complexity of a human body at our disposal, we knew it would be vital to keep sight of the concept of ‘quantified self’.
 So, we focused on the phrase ‘Know yourself by the numbers’.

 This would be our most personal piece to date.
 We added four variables for the user to select at the start of the piece: age, gender, height and weight.
 This meant we’d be able to show personalised data on a truly cellular level.

 We wanted to harness a sense of childlike curiosity.
 Like, have you ever wondered how many times you’ve blinked?
 How far your intestines could stretch?
 Or the amount of gas you’ve produced?
 That kind of thing.
 This made up the bulk of conversations in the studio for some time, before choosing the final areas to research.

 Our favourite was working out how to quantify the amount of gas you’ve produced (and expelled…) in your lifetime.
 How would we measure their volume in a meaningful way?
 We toyed with the ideas of using zorbs, before settling on telephone boxes…